Product designers play a significant part in shaping the world around them - socially, environmentally, economically and culturally.

 The second launched a completely reworked and re-engineered product in response to the findings and learnings from the field trial: GravityLight 2: Made in Africa, and funded the setup of local assembly in Kenya.

-It's a common misconception that Crowdfunding will provide resources to play with outside of delivery.
+It's a common misconception that Crowdfunding will provide a lot of resources to play with outside of delivery (particularly by funders).
 By the time a product has been tooled, manufactured and distributed, it's highly likely that the funds raised will have been consumed.
 What Crowdfunding does do like nothing else, aside from publicise a venture, is provide an order book.
-A substantial first order is often essential before manufacturers will engage: it allows you to exceed their 'MOQ' (Minimum Order).
+A substantial first order is often essential before manufacturers will engage.

 Underestimating what it will take, and setting a low funding target is sorely tempting, particularly if you picture how you might feel if you only just fall short, but this can be fatal.
-A realistic projection of costs is essential, which is hard, particularly if that projection includes any R&D, and when it inevitably runs late, a continuous and open relationship with supporters is the only way forward.
+A realistic projection of costs is essential, which is hard, particularly if that projection includes any R&D. If it runs late, a continuous and open relationship with supporters is the only way forward.
 We were really late, twice, and although we could, and should, have done more to update our supporters, they accepted the reasons when we explained them, openly.

 CORPORATE SOCIAL RESPONSIBILITY